lyyc199586/lyyc199586.github.io/about/cv.md

 #### `May.
 2019 - Present`: Data-driven multiscale simulations of materials

-- Develop a homogenization-based phase field approach to fracture
+- Use manifold learning approach (locally linear embedding techniques) to interpolate phase field evolution for fracture:

-- Propose a manifold learning approach for multiscale phase field evolution for fracture
+  The offline procedure consists of two stages: (1) dataset construction with the phase field analysis for the RVE.
+(2) data manifold construction with the LLE.
+The online interpolation procedure then readily delivers the phase field evolution.

 | 3-D manifold(1)                             | 3-D manifold(2)                             |
 | ------------------------------------------- | ------------------------------------------- |